prakharmrsl/easypcceo.github.io/pages/pc-cases/pc-cases.md

 After all, you're investing a lot of time and money into your build, so you might as well be proud to see it sitting atop your desk in all its glory.

 Cases come in all different shapes, sizes, colors, etc. I personally like minimalistic designs with some nice lights and a tempered glass side panel window, but this one's totally up to you.

+By the way, most cases have a side panel window on the left side panel.
+This assumes you'll have your PC to the right of your setup so you can peer into the window and see your components.

+But if you have limited desk space and want a PC with a side panel window on the right, check out our guide about [inverted PC cases](/pc-cases/inverted/).
+It'll show you some of the coolest inverted PC cases with right side panel windows.

 ### Budget